ALEC Health Care Freedom Initiative

 ALEC has played a key role in educating lawmakers with its State Legislators Guide to Repealing ObamaCare, which provides 14 specific recommendations to push back against ObamaCare and 18 ALEC model bills that make health care more secure, affordable, and accessible.

-ALEC’s Freedom of Choice in Health Care Act continues to be among the strongest defenses of patient rights that states can provide despite the Supreme Court’s June 2012 ruling—where the majority of the Supreme Court agreed with ALEC’s position that the individul mandate was uncsontitutional under the Commerce Clause, the opinion nonetheless upheld the mandate as a tax.
+The Freedom of Choice in Health Care Act, an ALEC model policy, continues to be among the strongest defenses of patient rights that states can provide despite the Supreme Court’s June 2012 ruling—where the majority of the Supreme Court agreed with ALEC’s position that the individual mandate was unconstitutional under the Commerce Clause, the opinion nonetheless upheld the mandate as a tax.

 The measure serves to protect freedom of choice as ongoing litigation makes its way through the courts, would prevent a single-payer system from taking hold at the state level, and would protect against a state-level individual mandate if the federal health law is ultimately repealed.